 Study To Show Thyself Approved

 ACT/SAT: (Grade 11): The ACT is a college readiness test taken by juniors in schools across the country.
-For the past five years Algoma students have performed above state averages on both the composite scores and every single subtest (See Here).
-With the shift to SAT in 2016-17 school year, testing will be done off-site only for those students who choose to take the test.
+From 2012 to 2016 Algoma students performed above state averages on both the composite scores and every single subtest (See Here).
+With the shift to SAT in 2016-17 school year, testing will be done off-site only for those students who choose to take the test, so we do not have these averages.
 However, all juniors will take the PSAT, and once we have 5 year averages, we will post these as well.

-University Acceptance: 85% of our graduates go on to a variety of Christian or secular colleges including Cornerstone University, Ferris University, Grand Rapids Community College, Grand Valley State University, Indiana Wesleyan, Michigan State, Spring Arbor, the University of Michigan, and many more.
+University Acceptance: In recent years, over 90% of our graduates have gone on to a variety of Christian or secular colleges including Cornerstone University, Ferris University, Grand Rapids Community College, Grand Valley State University, Indiana Wesleyan, Michigan State, Spring Arbor, the University of Michigan, and many more.

 Advanced Placement: High school students who have the ability and inclination to take more challenging courses that can lead to college credit can take AP classes in English and American History.
-Other courses are being added as enrollment grows.
+Other courses will be added as enrollment permits.

-Dual Enrollment: A number of juniors and seniors enrich their high school experience through dual enrollment online with Grand Rapids Community College or one of the nearby colleges and universities or on ground at Kent County Technical Center.
+Dual Enrollment: A number of juniors and seniors enrich their high school experience through dual enrollment online with Grand Rapids Community College or one of the nearby colleges and universities.
+They also can complete high school credits in specialized courses at Kent County Technical Center.

 Online Electives: High school students are encouraged to explore their personal interests by choosing one or more of the dozens of online electives available through Ignitia.
 You can find a sampling of them here.